quodlibet/quodlibet/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Request a change or new feature in Quod Libet.
-Please sedarch the existing issues first - it's easier to continue an existing discussion that start another one.
+Please search the existing issues before starting a new one.
 title: ''
 labels: 'enhancement'
 assignees: ''